 Homemade marble shooting air gun

-I previously wrote about this homemade air gun on my other website.
+I previously wrote about this homemade air gun on my other website in 2004.
 I get the odd email from people who couldn't figure out how it works from the pictures, so I thought I'd do another write up on this air gun, this time with more pictures.

 To set the gun, the spring needs to be pulled and the metal strip hooked onto the trigger, then the valve is closed, and the air tank pressurized with an air compressor.